Guided fertility treatment in Thailand

 • First fresh transfer was unsuccessful and surplus embryos remain

-• Choosing to delay transfer for personal, medical, or logistical reasons
+• Choosing to delay transfer for personal, medical, or scheduling reasons

 Are You a Good Candidate?